 (15) Lots sold shall be deeded by the developer with a clear reservation of an easement for highway purposes in the proposed ways.
 Failure to include such reservation in any deed shall cause this definitive plan approval to become void.
 The developer shall execute an easement deed to the Town before the Board will recommend acceptance of such ways as public Town ways.
 Such easement shall be at no cost to the Town.

-(16) Work under this definitive subdivision plan shall be commenced within six months of the date of its approval increased by any time consumed by appeals of the approval and shall be diligently pursued thereafter until the completion of the work.
+(16) Work under this definitive subdivision plan shall be commenced within six months of the date of its approval, increased by any time consumed by appeals of the approval, and shall be diligently pursued thereafter until the completion of the work.
 The Planning Board may extend this period if so requested by the permittee without a formal hearing.
 If the work is not so commenced and pursued, this definitive plan approval shall lapse and become void.

 (17) This approval and conditions are in addition to other permits and approvals.
 Nothing in this decision shall be deemed to relieve the applicant from its obligation to obtain other permits and approvals required by law or regulation.